-Students are expected to dress appropriately for classes by not overly exposing their bodies or wearing clothing that is see-through or has inflammatory or vulgar statements written on it.
-Students who wear inappropriate articles of clothing may be subject to disciplinary action.
-Some departments of the College may have specific dress codes to which students are expected to adhere.
-All students should begin preparing a business wardrobe while they are in college.
+Inflammatory or vulgar statements on T-shirts or other clothing is prohibited.
+Students who wear inappropriate articles of clothing or other prohibited accessories aforementioned may be subject to disciplinary action.
+Other departments of the College may have specific dress codes to which students are expected to adhere to for safety reasons.
+All students are encouraged to begin preparing a business wardrobe while they are in college.